petercolesdc/abernathy/README.md

 ## Build awesome s**t on your own terms

 **Not a framework; Just a frame.
-Add your own CSS, JS and markup and crack on sailor.**
+Add your own CSS, JS and markup and crack on cowgirl.**

 Abernathy is a place to start product and web builds.
 Built with atomic component based systems in mind, she renders to standard html templates, so you can build in a modular fashion - then render the old fashioned way.